The Benefits of Using a Sauna Whisk in Your Sauna Session

 Understanding Sauna Whisks and Their Materials

-A sauna whisk, also called a vihta or venik, is a bundle of branches used to gently pat or brush the skin during a sauna session.
+• A sauna whisk is more than just branches: A sauna whisk, also called a vihta or venik, is a bundle of leafy branches used to gently pat or brush the skin during a sauna.
+It helps improve blood flow, relax the muscles, and fills the sauna with a natural scent.

 The Importance of Sauna Whisks in Sauna Sessions